Battle of Ali Masjid: Shooting begins

 Finally, as the British were retreating for the night, Jenkins brought his scouts up to the top of the Turhai ridge.

 When the British arose in the morning to continue the battle, Lt.
 J. J. S. Chisholme from the 9th Lancers reported that the Afghans had deserted the fortress during the night.
 The retreating Afghans left behind approximately 40 wounded men, 21 cannon and food seized upon the British.
 Unbeknownst to Browne, 300 of the fleeing Afghans had accidentally stumbled upon the First Brigade, who were just arriving in position overnight, and were taken prisoner.
 Browne had orders not to operate in the country to the south of the Khyber so he was not able to follow the retreating Afghans as they made their way through the Bazar Valley.

 Throughout the battle, the British fired 639 artillery rounds, and 11,250 rounds of small arms ammunition.
 The bodies of the dead British troops were buried in a small cemetery which remains today as a reminder of the battle, while the officers were carried back to Peshawar for burial.

 Aftermath

 The British victory meant that the northern approach to Kabul was left virtually undefended by Afghan troops.
 Browne was able to reach Dakkah with relative ease, and spent the winter camped safely in Jalalabad.

 At least 24 cannon of various sizes were captured by British forces from the defeated Afghans.
 These were neatly arranged after the battle and photographed by John Burke, who accompanied the British forces.

 Eight of the native troops fighting with the British were awarded the Indian Order of Merit.

-After the battle, Sher Ali still refused to ask the Russians for military assistance, despite their insistence that he should seek terms of surrender from the British.
+After the battle, Sher Ali still refused to ask the Russians for military assistance due to their insistence that he should seek terms of surrender from the British.